 Although many other factors are involved in a Rule 32 petition, understanding some of the basic grounds for post-conviction relief will help individuals find assistance and move in the right direction for a proper appeal.

 Ineffective assistance of counsel.
 Some appeals achieve success after accusing the Arizona defense attorney of making a serious error during trial.
 This type of appeal requires careful research, convincing evidence, and a highly trained appellate lawyer.

 Withdrawal of guilty plea.
 When a person can prove a plea was made under duress or without the appropriate knowledge, this type of appeal is very effective.

 Whatever type of plea a person decides to file, they must understand the exceedingly technical nature of this kind of legal process.
 Attempting to go to appeals court independently has potential to do more harm than good, so people interested in gaining justice need to find a reliable Arizona criminal defense lawyer.

 The criminal defense lawyer needs a solid understanding of appellate law to properly direct the client in the right direction for their case.
-Attorney Scott Stewart at the Law Offices of Scott David Stewart is an exceptional lawyer with a thorough knowledge of the appellate law, and is more than qualified to assist individuals looking to file an appeal.
+Attorney Scott Stewart at the Stewart Law Group is an exceptional lawyer with a thorough knowledge of the appellate law, and is more than qualified to assist individuals looking to file an appeal.